Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Lojasiewicz Type Inequalities

 \end{lem}

 We use the proofs of Proposition 4.2 in ~\cite{equidistributionspeed} and Lemma 2.2.5 in ~\cite{superpotentials}.

-\begin{proof} First, we consider the left-sided inequality of Inequality ~\ref{ineq:lojasiewicz}.
-Since $V$ is compact and $\varphi$ is smooth outside $V$, this problem is of local nature and it suffices to prove Inequality \ref{ineq:lojasiewicz} in a neighborhood $U_x$ of $x\in V$.
+\begin{proof} We first consider the left-side of Inequality \ref{ineq:lojasiewicz}.
+Since $V$ is compact and $\varphi_V$ is smooth outside $V$, this problem is of local nature.
+It is enough to prove Inequality \ref{ineq:lojasiewicz} in a neighborhood $U_x$ of $x\in V$.